Anas Alam Faizli: Career

-Book – Rich Malaysia, Poor Malaysians
+Rich Malaysia, Poor Malaysians

 Anas is an occasional contributor for The Edge, The Star, Astro Awani and online portals.
-In 2014, Gerakbudaya published his best-seller book, entitled Rich Malaysia, Poor Malaysians: Essays on Energy, Economy and Education.
+In 2014, Gerakbudaya published his best-selling book, entitled Rich Malaysia, Poor Malaysians: Essays on Energy, Economy and Education.
 A Malay version of the book, Malaysia Kaya, Rakyat Miskin was also published the same year.
-Both versions was launched by Tengku Razaleigh Hamzah, Malaysia's Former Finance Minister and also the Founding chairman and CEO of Petronas in April 2014.

-Tengku Razaleigh Hamzah applauded Anas' intellectual discipline in completing the writing which he describes as demanding mental toughness, tenacity and absolute patience.
-Policy makers, scholars and corporate figures are of the opinion that the views and ideas presented in the book can be usefully adopted for the formulation of policies by political parties and the government.
+Both versions were launched in April 2014 by Tengku Razaleigh Hamzah, Malaysia's former finance minister and also the founding chairman and CEO of Petronas.
+The views and ideas presented in the book are considered useful for the formulation of policies by political parties and the government.

 On Energy, the book touches on how Petronas plays it roles in its significant contribution to the country.
 It also explains the history, the regulations and mechanism used and the secret behind Petronas' success.

 On economy, the book introduces the Malaysia's inequality dilemma, the myth of the rich and poor, high income nation versus low income citizen, the Malaysia's hollow economy conundrum and addresses issue on the foreign workers, education and healthcare.
 It also explains the concept of free trade, its pros and cons.

 On education, the book advocates revisiting the national education philosophy, the introduction of the Love Pedagogy, promoting reading and critical thinking culture, the introduction of philosophy.
 It also touches on volunteerism and how the third party can become an agent of democracy.